cbielsa/CarND-Advanced-Lane-Lines/writeup.md

 * In Section 2.2 I implement a variety of color and gradient thresholding functions.
 After testing the functions on the test images, I settled for function `combined_mask`, which is the one I finally used to process the project and challenge videos. `combined_mask` uses a combination of i) color thresholding in H and S channels followed by gradient magnitude thresolding on the resulting mask, and ii) gradient direction and magnitude thresholding on the L channel of HLS. i) was sufficient to deal with the project video, but ii) was added to satisfactory handle the challenge video as well.

-Below I show the binary image that results from applying "combined_mask" to "test4.jpg".
+Below I show the binary image that results from applying `combined_mask` to "test4.jpg".

 ![alt text][image3]